AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 ### Item 32: Program in the future tense

-- Provide complete `class`es, even if some parts aren't currently used.
-When new demands are made on the `class`es, it is less likely to have to go back and modify them.
+- Provide complete `class`es, even if some parts aren't in use, so they don't need to be changed in the future.
 - Design interfaces to facilitate common operations and prevent common errors.
 Make the `class`es easy to use correctly, hard to use incorrectly.
-- If there is no great penalty for generalizing code, generalize it.
+- If there's no great penalty for generalizing code, generalize it.

 ### Item 33: Make non-leaf classes abstract